ondrejklejch/MT-ComparEval/readme.md

 The default configuration shipped with the software includes only the basic BLEU-related metrics.
 If you are interested only for these metrics, proceed to the next chapter "Basic Installation".

 There is the possibility to enable additional metrics.
 At the moment, the tool "Hjerson" is supported but it is optional.
-Its entries are commented out in the file `composer.json`, in the main directory, after downloading the software.
+Its entries are commented out in the file `config.neon` , in folder `app\config`, after downloading the software.
 If you are interested in enabling Hjerson, you should edit this file and uncomment (remove the leading `#` from) the lines that contain the name of the metric.
 Then proceed to the installation as following.

 ## Basic Installation